GeorgeRPu/georgerpu.github.io/_posts/2023-09-10-economic-possiblities-for-ourselves.md

 However the difference started, decades of reduced working hours has ingrained work-life balance in the European worldview.
 [Europeans feel less guilty than Americans when taking vacations](https://getyournewview.com/vacation-guilt-america-vs-europe-pto/).
 In the same survey, Europeans take more vacations days than Americans when they have unlimited PTO.
 While Americans and Europeans work off hours at equal rates, [European countries are passing laws banning work email after hours](https://fortune.com/2017/01/01/french-right-to-disconnect-law/) in an attempt to maintain a right to disconnect.
 Nothing of this sort is happening in the US.

-{% include figure.html path="https://getyournewview.com/wp-content/uploads/2022/05/New-View-Strategies-Vacation-Guilt_Graphic-4.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.html path="https://getyournewview.com/wp-content/uploads/2022/05/New-View-Strategies-Vacation-Guilt_Graphic-4.png" class="img-fluid" %}

 ## The Importance of Politics